-- (1) Our Consolidated Statement of Operations and Consolidated Statement of Cash Flows are found in Item 15 Exhibits, Financial Statement Schedules to our Annual Report on Form 10-K. - (2) Adjusted EBITDA refers to EBITDA plus Adjustments.
+Our Consolidated Statement of Operations and Consolidated Statement of Cash Flows are found in Item 15 - Exhibits, Financial Statement Schedules to our Annual Report on Form 10-K.

+Adjusted EBITDA refers to EBITDA plus Adjustments.
 EBITDA consists of net income from continuing operations plus: income taxes, interest expense (net of interest income), loss on debt extinguishment, depreciation and amortization, asset retirement obligation expenses, amortization of power and fuel contracts, and amortization of emission allowances.
 Adjustments consist of mark-to-market gains or losses from forward position of economic hedges, plus adjustments to include the Adjusted EBITDA from unconsolidated investments, successful acquisition-related transaction costs, integration costs, defense and legal settlement costs, deactivation costs, gain/losses on sales, dispositions or retirement of assets, impairment losses, gains/losses associated with unbudgeted acquisitions, or other non-recurring items.
-For the 2020 performance results, the Compensation Committee determined and approved that the impact of the COVID-19 pandemic fits within the definition of a non-recurring event. - (3) Adjusted Free Cash Flow refers to Adjusted Cash Flow from Operations, less maintenance capex, environmental capex, preferred dividends, and distributions to non-controlling interests.
-Adjusted Cash Flow from Operations consists of cash flow from operations, excluding: changes in nuclear decommissioning trust liability, changes in collateral deposits supporting energy risk management activities, purchases and sales of emission allowances, plus net payments to settle acquired derivatives that include financing elements.
+For the 2020 performance results, the Compensation Committee determined and approved that the impact of the COVID-19 pandemic fits within the definition of a non-recurring event.

+Adjusted Free Cash Flow refers to Adjusted Cash Flow from Operations, excluding: changes in nuclear decommissioning trust liability, changes in collateral deposits supporting energy risk management activities, purchases and sales of emission allowances, plus net payments to settle acquired derivatives that include financing elements.
 This amount is further adjusted for the impact associated with unbudgeted acquisitions and/or dispositions, adjustments for major changes in timing of environmental capex projects and the impact of non-recurring unusual events.
+For the 2020 performance results, the Compensation Committee determined and approved that the impact of the COVID-19 pandemic fits within the definition of a non-recurring event.

+event.

-For the 2020 performance results, the Compensation Committee determined and approved that the impact of the COVID-19 pandemic fits within the definition of a non-recurring event. - (4) Corporate Net Debt consists of all debt guaranteed by the assets of NRG's guarantor companies and any incremental debt that would either be secured or guaranteed by NRGs guarantor companies, net of cash balances.
-Corporate EBITDA refers to previously defined Adjusted EBITDA less Adjusted EBITDA from non-guarantor companies and equity investments, plus cash distributions from non-guarantor companies and equity investments to any NRG guarantor company, plus non-cash amortization excluded from this ratio as defined by the Corporate Credit Agreement and Indentures, including equity compensation, nuclear fuel amortization, and bad debt expense. - (5) Customer Focus Index measures the overall satisfaction of a customer with NRG's products and services as well as a customer's loyalty to NRG's brand through the use of a net promoter score (NPS) that is determined through a customer survey.
+Corporate Net Debt consists of all debt guaranteed by the assets of NRG's guarantor companies and any incremental debt that would either be secured or guaranteed by NRGs guarantor companies, net of cash balances.
+Corporate EBITDA refers to previously defined Adjusted EBITDA less Adjusted EBITDA from non-guarantor companies and equity investments, plus cash distributions from non-guarantor companies and equity investments to any NRG guarantor company, plus non-cash amortization excluded from this ratio as defined by the Corporate Credit Agreement and Indentures, including equity compensation, nuclear fuel amortization, and bad debt expense.

+Customer Focus Index measures the overall satisfaction of a customer with NRG's products and services as well as a customer's loyalty to NRG's brand through the use of a net promoter score (NPS) that is determined through a customer survey.
 The NPS is an index ranging from -100 to 100.
 To calculate the NPS, detractors (those that score 6 or less out of 10) are subtracted from promoters (a score of 10 or 9).
 For example, if 50% or respondents to the survey are promotors and 10% are detractors, the NPS is 40%.
-In order to allow for the fact that NRG has multiple brands across multiple geographies and to account for NPS goals across those factors, goals are indexed into the single metric (the Customer Focus Index).
-The Company uses an external company to assess NPS scores, thereby ensuring objective, measurable results.
+In order to allow for the fact that NRG has multiple brands across multiple geographies and to account for NPS goals across those factors, goals are indexed into the survey are promotors. single metric (the Customer Focus Index).
+The Company uses an external company to assess NPS scores, thereby ensuring objective, measurable results